nay/never_wastes/README.md

     model.destroy

-If you want hard delete, use destroy!.
+If you want hard delete, use demolish.

-    model.destroy!
+    model.demolish

+Using Rails 4.0 or later, you can use #demolish! instead of #destroy!.

 You can get non-deleted models by default.

     models = YourModel.all # deleted models are not included

+This gem also changes .delete_all to soft deletion.
+You can use .demolish_all as the original .delete_all.

 If you need to get models with deleted ones, you can use with_deleted.